metova/MetovaBase/README.md

 public func adjustContentInset(scrollview scrollView: UIScrollView, forKeyboardWillChangeFrameNotification notification: Notification)
 ```

 As can be surmised by the name, this method adjusts the scrollview's inset based on the keyboard frame.
-This is helpful for views where they keyboard may cover up
+This is helpful for views where the keyboard may cover up
 the first responder.

 #### Example Usage